deepjavalibrary/djl-serving/serving/docs/lmi/configurations_large_model_inference_containers.md

 ### vLLM

-If you specify Engine to be MPI, rolling_batch to vllm in DeepSpeed container, the following parameters will be accessible.
+If you specify Engine to be Python, rolling_batch to vllm in DeepSpeed container, the following parameters will be accessible.

 | Item	                                   | Required	 | Description	                                                                                                                                                                                                                                                                                                                                                                                         | Example value	         |
 |-----------------------------------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|